friedelschoen/textselect/README.md

 - Interactively select lines from a text file using a curses-based interface.
 - Save selected lines to an output file.
-- Execute commands with the selected lines as arguments.
+- Execute commands with the selected lines as input.
-- Flexible options for command execution, including passing selected lines as arguments, replacing placeholders in commands, or executing commands for each selected line.

 ## Installation